 Writing the New Book: Performance

 Another process that’s so important: How do I measure performance?
 Let’s really think about this for a second.
 This is one of those HR processes of old that requires massive unlearning.
-Up until now, we have been measuring performance tied to the book that was used when everyone was a union employee, everyone was hourly, when we tied performance to compensation.
+Up until now in the future of work, we have been measuring performance tied to the book that was used when everyone was a union employee, everyone was hourly, when we tied performance to compensation.

 We don’t do that anymore.

 In the now of work, we need to measure how people are feeling, how they’re doing in their work and understand exactly where they are, what we can do to help and how they’re feeling about their specific work.
 When we flip our mindset in this way, a rating isn’t as important.
 A rating is not reality.
 We need to shift from the world of rating to the world of reality, realizing that our workforce is different than it’s ever been before.

 I want to talk about the concept of getting organizations aligned, a new approach to governance.
 In the future of work, more than ever, mindset needs to be created.
 Whether it be from the top or with the top, it needs to be created in a way that aligns the HR or people leadership team, where It is coordinated and where it is focused.

 The days are over where we can run HR and the people function in a siloed manner.
 We still have specialists and we will still need specialists.
 But more important than these specialized siloes is consistency: in workforce experience, journeys and communication, as well as how HR delivers service, gets things done and answers questions.
 It all needs to be consistent, coherent and, most importantly, coordinated.

 We have an opportunity to write a new book when it comes to onboarding, performance and governance—three things we were already struggling with as an HR function.
 In this coronavirus era, we get a reset, a chance to start fresh.
 And once again, the book isn’t written.
 This is our opportunity to write the book.